Anirudh-1606/crypto-tracker/README.md

 # Crypto Tracker
-This web application showx the current cryptocurrencies using an API\
+This web application shows the current cryptocurrencies using an API\
 It is made with React js

 https://anirudh-1606.github.io/crypto-tracker/